assadourianlea/MA-Thesis/ReadMe.md

 The Stata Do Files which is my analysis.
 The final paper which was submitted for the course.

-Acknowledgments:
+## Acknowledgments:

 Hagop Tashjian, the love of my life, thank you for supporting me through my education in Canada.
 I have huge appreciation for your proofreading and efforts in understanding my paper.

 Alexandra Irani and Rima Al Mokdad, thank you for sparking my research interests in Economics and introducing me to the world of cash transfers.

 Dr. Wael Moussa, thank you for being available when I needed help in brainstorming my topic.

+Shoutout to my classmates, we did it.